google/trillian/docs/claimantmodel/Maps.md

 # Claimant Model: Maps

-This doc presents a model for transparent ecosystems built around maps.
+This doc presents a model for transparent ecosystems built around key value maps.
 This doc requires understanding the core [Claimant Model](CoreModel.md), and it is recommended that [Claimant Model: Logs](Logs.md) is also read first.

 ## Groundwork: Discoverability